Bharatanatyam: Sequence of dances

 The presentation can also begin with a rhythmic invocation (vandana) called the Alarippu.
 It is a pure dance, which combines a thank you and benediction for blessings from the gods and goddesses, the guru and the gathered performance team.
-It also serves as a preliminary warm up dance, without melody, to enable the dancer to loosen their body, journey away from distractions and towards single-minded focus.
+It also serves as a preliminary warm-up dance, without melody, to enable the dancer to loosen their body, and journey away from distractions and towards single-minded focus.